-This is a classdojo for teachers and classdojo for students idea that everyone will love.
+This is a class dojo for teachers and a class dojo for students idea that everyone will love.

 How to Use Class Dojo

 This year I am working with a new team of Kindergarten teachers at my new school.
 One of our rules is to all use the same classroom management system.
 We voted and Class Dojo was voted as the first choice.
 I had to say goodbye to my clip chart and embrace the Dojo.

 Since my school does PBIS, I wanted to find a way to use Class Dojo with the PBIS ideas.
 Once we were in full swing into Dojo, I tried to focus on using Class Dojo for positive moments.
 My students would mostly earn points.
 One drawback was the communication with parents.
 Parents didn’t seem to understand the times their child was not earning points because they didn’t know how many were given out each day.
 Additionally, points would get reset every week.
 This seemed to be defeating to some of my students who worked hard.
 Lastly, I did not like how the number of points somehow labeled the students to everyone, including that student.